drpengyuhuang/drpengyuhuang.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I complete my Ph.D. degree at the University of Sydeny in 2019.
+I completed my Ph.D. at the University of Sydeny in 2019.
 I am currently a postdoctoral research associate at the School of Civil Enigneering, the University of Sydney.
 My research interests include multiphase flow and multiscale modelling in porous media, investigated by serval numerical methods: molecular dynamics (nanoscale); coarse-grained molecular dynamics (microscale; and reservor simulation (reservior scale).